Dog in Clinic

 Other combinations of whole and half tablets may also be appropriate.

-Helpful Tip: If your dog refuses to take the medication, try to hide Vetmedin in a tasty treat or pill pocket.
+Helpful Tip: If your dog refuses to take the medication, try to hide it in a tasty treat or pill pocket.

 Withdrawal Time

-The withdrawal time varies according to Vetmedin dosage for dogs concerning their weight.
+The withdrawal time varies according to the dosage for dogs concerning their weight.
 Metabolically it gets out of the system in about 2 hours.
-Since pimobendan is metabolized mainly via the liver, it should not be used in dogs with severe impairment of liver function.
+Since the active ingredient is metabolized mainly via the liver, it should not be used in dogs with severe impairment of liver function.

 Important Safety Information for Dog Owners

-If you think of getting Vetmedin for dogs, keep in mind that the dog should be older than six months, not pregnant or breastfeeding, without cardiomyopathy, aortic stenosis, or conditions that include any risks due to increased blood pressure.
+If you think of getting the medication for your dog, remember that the dog should be older than six months, not pregnant or breastfeeding, without cardiomyopathy, aortic stenosis, or conditions that include any risks due to increased blood pressure.
 Due to the ingredients in the tablets, the dosage prescription should be strictly followed not to overcome the acceptable level of toxicity in the body.
 These tablets must be used only when the dogs have clear evidence of CHF, and if you’ve purchased the medication, read its description.
+Here is some more important information:

-In case of accidental ingestion, seek medical advice immediately and show the package leaflet or the label to the physician—wash hands after use.
+In case of accidental ingestion, seek medical advice immediately and show the package leaflet or the label to the veterinarian—wash hands after use.

-Advice for doctors: accidental ingestion, especially by a child, may lead to orthostatic hypotension, tachycardia, headaches and flushing of the face.
+Advice for doctors: accidental ingestion, especially by a child, may lead to orthostatic hypotension, tachycardia, headaches, and face flushing.

 Palatability

-In a laboratory study, the palatability of Vetmedin has evaluated in 20 adult female Beagle dogs offered doses twice daily for 14 days.
-Ninety percent (18 of 20 dogs) voluntarily consumed more than 70% of the 28 tablets.
+In a laboratory study, the palatability of the medication has evaluated in 20 adult female Beagle dogs offered doses twice daily for 14 days.
+Ninety percent (18 of 20 dogs) voluntarily consumed over 70% of the 28 tablets.
 Including two dogs that consumed only 4 and 7% of the tablets offered, the average voluntary consumption was 84.2%.

 Veterinary Prescription